Overcome your social media addiction with mindfulness

 As technology develops exponentially, at the click of a button we can access an infinite amount of information.
-With this privilege, comes the potential cost of information overload, technology addiction, increased distractibility and low-grade background anxiety as we try to keep on top of things.
+With this privilege comes the potential cost of information overload, technology addiction, increased distractibility, and low-grade background anxiety.

 With invisible umbilical cords connecting us to our devices, staying present and undistracted, especially when we’re with our children, is becoming an increasing challenge.

 There is an antidote for social media addiction: Mindfulness.
 It’s a technique with origins in Buddhism but it’s being scientifically proven as a powerful tool for enhanced well-being and mental focus.

-Mindfulness is a training that helps us become more present, self-aware and better able to respond rather than react on autopilot in our everyday lives.
-It’s been shown to help with impulse control by experts such as Judson Brewer, American addiction psychiatrist, and is a powerful tool for kicking addictions ranging from drugs to social media.
-In his book “The Craving Mind: From Cigarettes to Smartphones to Love, Why We Get Hooked and How We Can Break Bad Habits,” Brewer shares research on the power of mindfulness to disrupt addictive behaviour.
+Mindfulness helps us become more present, self-aware and better able to respond rather than react on autopilot in our everyday lives.
+It’s been proven to help with impulse control and overcoming addictions ranging from drugs to social media.
+In his book “The Craving Mind”, Brewer shares research on the power of mindfulness to disrupt addictive behaviour.

 Here are four steps to overcome your social media addiction with mindfulness:

 Take a moment to reflect on your relationship with social media.
 Are you happy with the way you are using it?
 Do you feel you might be a little addicted?
 If you find yourself scrolling through Facebook until the early hours of the morning, the answer is probably yes.

 2. Set an intention

-Set an intention around changing your behaviour in relation to technology and think about practical steps you can take to make it more difficult to get hooked.
-Consider taking the social media apps off your phone and commit to sleeping without your mobile in the bedroom (even for just a few nights to see what effect it has).
+You have to be intentional about changing your relationship with technology.
+Think about practical steps you can take to make it more difficult to get hooked.
+Consider taking the social media apps off your phone and commit to sleeping without your mobile in the bedroom (even for just a few nights).